PodilapuKeerthi/IntelUnnati2024/README.md

 # IntelUnnati2024
-P-12 Knowledge Representation and Insights Generation from Structure Datasets
+P-12 Knowledge Representation and Insights Generation from Structured Datasets